 • Dry eyes

 Blepharitis is an incurable disease, but it can be managed and controlled with the proper treatment or eyelid hygiene.
 If it is not treated then blepharitis can lead to many serious conditions like scarring or damage to eye tissue.
 Individuals with blepharitis can take the following steps to help treat this condition:

-- Rinse thoroughly with a clean, warm, wet washcloth, then pat dry.
+d) Rinse thoroughly with a clean, warm, wet washcloth.
+Pat dry.

 e) LipiFlow is a procedure that gently heats up clogged oil glands so it can secrete the oil layer of the tear film successfully.
 This is done for people who have plugged up meibomian glands.

 f) Steroids or antibiotics are other treatment alternative used for blepharitis when other methods failed or in severe cases.